johnhw/pfilter/README.md

 ### Example

-For example, assuming there is a function `blob` which draws a blob on an image of some size (the same size as the observation):
+For example, assuming we observe 32x32 images and want to track a moving circle.
+Assume the internal state we are estimating is the 4D vector (x, y, dx, dy), with 200 particles

 ```python
         from pfilter import ParticleFilter, gaussian_noise, squared_error, independent_sample